lamtalaa/Loveboard/README.md

 - Create Postcard modal with: short note (150 chars), photo upload, doodle canvas, and 15s audio recording.
 - Instant syncing of postcards, moods, postcard emoji reactions, and comments through Supabase realtime channels + client broadcasts.
 - Threaded postcard comments with inline edit/delete controls so you can reply (or tweak) in place.
+- Emoji reactions on each comment so you can leave a quick vibe check without typing.
 - Assets (photos, doodles, audio) stored in Supabase Storage and referenced from each postcard.
 - Optional push notifications so the other person gets an OS-level alert even when the tab is closed (requires HTTPS + Supabase Edge function).